 Mayo Innovation Scholars Program

-The Mayo Innovation Scholars Program offers an unparalleled opportunity for selected undergraduate students in the Social Sciences (Economics, Global Business Leadership, Political Science, Psychology, Exercise Science and Sports Studies, etc.), Natural Sciences (Biology, Chemistry, Nursing, Computer Science, Nutrition, etc.), and/or the Humanities (Communications, English, etc.), along with a small group of MBA students, to research specific projects submitted by Mayo Clinic professionals.
+The Mayo Innovation Scholars Program offers an unparalleled opportunity for selected undergraduate students along with a small group of MBA students, to research specific projects submitted by Mayo Clinic professionals.
 Whether they research the medical-scientific aspect of the project, or work on business-oriented tasks, students involved in the MISP project work along-side a faculty mentor and MBA student to explore cutting-edge products, research topics, and examine services provided by the Mayo Clinic.

 After attending the required orientation session in the fall regarding the Program's policies and specific project assignments, students work from October through March to interview Mayo Clinic staff members and research their topic area, before preparing a final paper and presenting the results of their research efforts to professionals at Mayo Clinic and other program participants.
-Mayo Innovation Scholars Presentations days for 2012-2013 will be March 6 - 8.
-Through the financial support of the Medtronic Foundation and the Minnesota Private College Council, student participants receive $1,000 for their concerted efforts following the presentation in March.
+Mayo Innovation Scholars Presentations days for 2013-2014 will be in March, specific dates are May 6-7th.
+Through the financial support of CSB/SJU, the Medtronic Foundation and the Minnesota Private College Council, student participants receive $1,000 for their concerted efforts following the presentation in March.

 Eligibility: The Mayo Innovation Scholars Program is open to current CSB and SJU Juniors and Seniors only; in particular, those who meet a GPA requirement of 3.2 or above.